mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/_index.md

 {{% /alert %}}

 {{% alert color="info" %}}
 When you delete a cluster, this removes the cluster from the Developer Portal.
-However, it will not remove the cluster from your platform.
-You will need to explicitly delete the cluster using the tools provided by your platform.
+However, it will not remove the associated namespace from your platform.
+You will need to explicitly delete the namespace using the tools provided by your platform.
 {{% /alert %}}

 ### 6.2 Namespace Management